Singles holidays in October

 Beach holidays for singles in October

-The Maldives is best known for honeymooners, but if you enjoy your own company take a look at the gorgeous four-star Bandos Island Resort which has no single supplements between 1 May and 31 October if you book with Barefoot Traveller.
+The Maldives is best known for honeymooners, but you’ll be very happy in your own company at the gorgeous four-star Bandos Island Resort which has no single supplements between 1 May and 31 October if you book with Barefoot Traveller.

 Escorted tours for solo travellers